DevExpress-Examples/reporting-blazor-email-report/README.md

 ### Email Service

-> [!WARNING]
+> [!IMPORTANT]
 > This example specifies credentials for SMTP server authentication.
-In production projects, we recommend that you use [secrets](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-8.0&tabs=windows) to store sensitive information.
+In production projects, you should always use [secrets](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-8.0&tabs=windows) to store sensitive information.
+Remember, always follow security best-practices to protecdt the integrity of your app.

-A click on the **Send** button in the **Send Email** window triggers the server-side [`EmailService.SendEmailAsync`](BlazorReportViewer/Services/EmailService.cs) method.
-This method exports a report to the specified format, and emails the resulting report according to the specified settings.
+Clicking the **Send** button in the **Send Email** window triggers the server-side [`EmailService.SendEmailAsync`](BlazorReportViewer/Services/EmailService.cs) method.
+This method exports a report (to the specified format) and emails the generated report based upon specified settings.

-The example contains two services to send emails:

-- [`TestEmailService`](BlazorReportViewer/Services/EmailService.cs) uses the .NET [`SmtpClient`](https://learn.microsoft.com/en-us/dotnet/api/system.net.mail.smtpclient?view=net-8.0) class.
-The service is set to work locally without an SMTP server.
-You can find the sent email in the `bin/Debug/net8.0` folder.
-- [`MailKitEmailService`](BlazorReportViewer/Services/EmailService.cs) uses the [MailKit ](https://mimekit.net/docs/html/Introduction.htm) library.
+[`MailKitEmailService`](BlazorReportViewer/Services/EmailService.cs) uses the [MailKit ](https://mimekit.net/docs/html/Introduction.htm) library.
 You can configure the `SendEmailAsync` method to connect to your SMTP server of choice.

-Register the required service in the [*Program.cs*](BlazorReportViewer/Program.cs) file:
+Register the service in the [*Program.cs*](BlazorReportViewer/Program.cs) file:

 ```cs
 builder.Services.AddScoped<IEmailService, MailKitEmailService>();
 // builder.Services.AddScoped<IEmailService, TestEmailService>();
 ```

+You can use [MailDev](https://maildev.github.io/maildev/) to test your application during development.

 Refer to the files below for more information:
-- [EmailService.cs](BlazorReportViewer/Services/EmailService.cs) implements the Email Sending logic.
+- [EmailService.cs](BlazorReportViewer/Services/EmailService.cs) implements email send related logic.
 - [ReportViewer.razor](BlazorReportViewer/Pages/ReportViewer.razor) contains code that handles user inputs and uses the `EmailService`.

 ### Validation

 The example implements two levels of validation:

-- When a user clicks the **Send Email** button in the Report Viewer's Toolbar, the **Send Email** dialog opens only if all editing fields are filled.
+- When a user clicks the **Send Email** button in the Blazor Report Viewer's Toolbar, the **Send Email** dialog opens only if all editing fields are filled.
-- When a user clicks the **Send** button in the **Send Email** dialog, the email is sent only when all the required fields are filled.
+- When a user clicks the **Send** button in the **Send Email** dialog, the email is sent only when all the required fields are populated.

 The [`DxToastProvider`](https://docs.devexpress.devx/Blazor/DevExpress.Blazor.DxToastProvider?v=24.1) component displays validation notifications to users.

-Refer to the files below for details on validation implementation:
+Refer to the files below to learn more about validation logic used in this example:
 - [ValidationErrorToast.razor](BlazorReportViewer/Pages/ValidationErrorToast.razor)
 - [ReportViewer.razor](BlazorReportViewer/Pages/ReportViewer.razor#L73)